 One alarming possibility is that, with or without a program like PRISM—or that other search tool known as a warrant—the government can use past and current data to create an unprecedented kind of dossier on anyone.
 With software built by government contractors like Palantir, an agency could use all of my data to create a massive secret social graph of my life—a portrait of me and my friends, neighbors, adventures, preferences, and finances, across time—a file that can be mined retroactively and even predictably for potential evidence.
 In fact, they could build a rudimentary Alex Pasternack social graph without doing anything illegal or clandestine, but simply by monitoring all the information I already release publically online everyday, what is known to spies as "open source" data.
 A program like PRISM would simply enrich that portrait.

 "Think of a domain as an activity, as a specific type of activity," Binney told Daniel Ellsberg in Poitras's short film.
 "Phone calls, or banking is another domain.
 So you think of ‘graphing’ each domain and then you take each graph, and turning it in the third dimension—the trick now is to map through all the domains in that dimension—pulling together all the attributes that any individual has in every domain.
 So that now, I can pull your entire life together from all those domains, and map it out and show your entire life, over time."

-Above: from Marilyn Monroe's FBI file
+An excerpt from Marilyn Monroe's FBI file